-Want to produce a properly formatted ebook in MOBI format for Kindle?
-Working with Kindle Create software should be the best route.
-But unless your book is the simplest text-only layout, Kindle Create is a struggle.
+Amazon’s MOBI format for Kindle is strictly proscribed and validated whenever a file is uploaded to Amazon.
+Working with Kindle Create software should be the best route to a valid e-book file.
+But unless your book is the simplest, text-only layout, Kindle Create is a struggle.

 That isn’t the point of e-readers anyway.
 The objective is to make books as readable on small screens as possible, so that the medium fades to the background and the reader can be immersed in the content.